 The film was based on the 1952 novel written by Edna Ferber.
 Famed Hollywood director George Stevens had already won an Oscar for A Place in the Sun and received a nomination for his Wild West film Shane prior to taking on the project of Giant.
 But his efforts on the three and half hour long film would pay off.
 Not only did he win his second Best Director Oscar in addition to nine other Academy Award nominations, but he created one of the most authentic Texas films of all time.

-Giant centers around Jordan "Bick" Benedict, a Texas rancher played by Hudson.
+Giant centers around Jordan "Bick" Benedict, a Texan rancher played by Hudson.
 Taylor plays his socialite wife Leslie Lynnton, while Dean portrayed Jett Rink, the ranch hand.
 Bick meets Leslie on a trip to Maryland and brings her back to his Texas ranch, Reata, to start a family.
-They have three children together, Jordy, Judy, and Luz Benedict II.
+They have three children together, Jordy, Judy and Luz Benedict II.
 His older sister Luz, played by Mercedes McCambridge, runs the household and leaves Jett a little piece of land before her untimely death.
 Jett finds oil on his small patch of land and ends up becoming a successful oil tycoon.
 There's a love triangle between Jett, Leslie and Bick as the story follows the three leads and their children into adulthood.
-Dennis Hopper, Fran Bennett and Carroll Baker play Jordy, Judy, and Luz II, respectively.
+Dennis Hopper, Fran Bennett and Carroll Baker play Jordy, Judy and Luz II, respectively.

 Read More: The 22 Most Iconic Movies Filmed in Texas

-Director George Stevens went above and beyond during filming, capturing so much footage for the Warner Bros film that it took a full year to edit down to its lengthy running time of over three hours.
+Director George Stevens went above and beyond during filming, capturing so much footage for the Warner Brothers film that it took a full year to edit down to its lengthy running time of over three hours.
 But despite going millions over budget, Giant ended up being a major box office hit and even set a record for Warner Bros that wasn't broken until the late '70s.
-The film earned both Dean and Hudson nominations for Best Actor, but Dean's performance really stands out as not only the best of his career, but one of the best of all time.
+The film earned both Dean and Hudson nominations for Best Actor, but Dean's performance really stands out as not only the best of his career but one of the best of all time.